juliancoleman/basal/README.md

 A few months after this, your friend comes to you and says, _"Can you help me debug this issue?
 I can't figure out why a `<div>` nested under a `<td>` isn't taking up the full height of the `<td>`."_ You solve your friend's problem only to realize that this same problem has been solved about a thousand million times and not one component library implements such a fix.
 So your friend implements the fix in their LESS file and forgets about it a day later.

-Another friend comes to you and asks why their Dialog is not perfectly centered to the window instead of the Dialog's parent, just to find their current component library was aggressively [Portaling]() and setting the CSS position manually, and you solve that problem, too.
+Another friend comes to you and asks why their Dialog is centered to the window instead of the Dialog's parent, just to find their current component library was aggressively [Portaling]() and setting the CSS position manually, and you solve that problem, too.
 You spend the next several years solving all of these problems to make the internet a better user experience.

 Fast forward those several more years, having solved about a hundred of these CSS problems, and you're the CTO of a new and upcoming tech company.
 Your business partners, who are also seasoned Full-Stack engineers are aware of your expertise in making component libraries, and so they ask you to make one.
-At this point, you can go back to the beginning of the [Why](#why-1) section and start reading.
+At this point, you can go back to the beginning of the [Why](#why) section and start reading.

 ## Installation

 You can install Basal as a whole with NPM

 ```
 # not available during current development.
-Please install packages directly
+Please install individual components directly
 npm i basal
 ```